 Golfers differ in how aggressively they start the downswing from very sudden/abrupt/forceful to very smooth/passive/gradual and all places in between.
 They also vary in their swing tempo from smooth/rhythmic to aggressive and in between.
 Downswing Transition force and the Tempo are major factors in choosing the right driver and wood length, shaft weight, total weight, swingweight, shaft flex, shaft torque.

 Point of Wrist-Cock Release

-Golfers differ in when they start to unhinge the wrist cock angle from immediately after the downswing starts (early) to very late in the downswing (late) to also many different positions in between.
-The point of release is a big factor in choosing the right length, shaft flex, shaft bend profile, loft.
+Golfers differ in terms of when they start to unhinge the wrist cock angle from immediately after the start of the downswing (early release) to very late in the downswing (late release) to also many different positions in between.
+The point of release is a big factor in choosing the right driver and wood length, shaft flex, shaft bend profile, loft and set makeup.

-Again, you see golfers with swing path variations from very outside-in to square to very inside-out and paths in between.
-The swing path is a critical factor in determining the golfer’s best lengths and face angle for the woods and hybrids.
+Again, golfers exist with swing path variations from very outside-in to square to very inside-out and all variations of the swing path in between these extremes.
+The swing path is a critical factor in determining the golfer’s best driver and wood lengths and face angle for the woods and hybrids.

 Angle of Attack

-Whether the golfer swings downward, level or upward to the ball, the Angle of Attack is a key swing element in determining the best loft, best clubhead center of gravity design and clubhead sole design as well.
+The Angle of Attack determines whether the golfer swings downward, level or upward to the ball.
+Angle of Attack is a key swing element in determining the best driver and fairway wood loft, the best clubhead center of gravity design and clubhead sole design as well.

 So the next time you encounter a golfer who thinks he or she is not good enough to benefit from custom fitting, clue them into the fact that the more differences they have in their swing characteristics, the more fitting can step up to help them play better golf and enjoy this great game more.